Cecil County activity and event changes due to coronavirus measures

 Priapi Gardens in Cecilton has rescheduled its 3rd Annual Oyster Fest for April 25 from 1 until 4 p.m.

-The 3-on-3 Basketball Tournament hosted by the Cecil County Sheriff's Office has been cancelled and a new date is being investigated.
+The 3-on-3 Basketball Tournament hosted by the Cecil County Sheriff's Office was cancelled and a new date is being investigated.
 It was set for March 14.

 The Maryland Health Benefit Exchange has re-opened enrollment so anyone who needs health insurance can get coverage.
 The special enrollment period begins March 16.
 New enrollees will have coverage beginning April 1.
 Gov. Larry Hogan enacted a state of emergency, which triggered the new enrollment period to help those who may need health care during the coronavirus pandemic.